Rafael Devers Player Props: Red Sox vs. Blue Jays

-The Boston Red Sox and Rafael Devers (.444 slugging percentage over his past 10 games, including three homers), battle starter Alek Manoah and the Toronto Blue Jays at Fenway Park, Wednesday at 7:10 PM ET.
+Rafael Devers, with a slugging percentage of .297 in his past 10 games -- including two home runs -- will be in action for the Boston Red Sox versus the Toronto Blue Jays, with Kevin Gausman on the mound, May 4 at 6:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Blue Jays.
+He had a one-hit showing in his most recent game (1-for-5) against the Blue Jays.

 Rafael Devers Game Info & Props vs. the Blue Jays